 \subsection{Model Suggestion and Refinement}

-Overall, our formulation of Knowledge Pool $\mathcal{K}$ represents the approximated posterior $\mathbb{P}(\theta_i^* \vert \mathcal{F}(G^u))$ that prioritizes models that align with data-aware evidence.
-This Bayesian-inspired process ensures solid usage of constructed meta-knowledge for designing models in both one-shot and a few attempts.
-We present our detailed procedure in Algorithm~\ref{alg:llmdriven} and prompt designs in code implementation.
+Overall, our formulation of Knowledge Pool $\mathcal{K}$ approximates the posterior $\mathbb{P}(\theta_i^* \vert \mathcal{F}(G^u))$, prioritizing models that align with data-aware evidence.
+This Bayesian-inspired process ensures solid use of constructed meta-knowledge for designing models in both one-shot and a few attempts.

-\textbf{Initial Model Suggestion.} By supplying contextual meta-knowledge of high similarities to the unseen graph $G^u$ from $\mathcal{K}$, we leverage LLM as a surrogate meta-controller to samples $N_s$ initial proposals $\{\theta_{ui}\}_{i=1}^{N_s}$ based on the approximated posterior: $ \theta_{ui} \leftarrow \mathcal{LLM}_{IMS}(\mathcal{F}(G^u, \bar{I}), \mathcal{K}_i), $ where $\mathcal{K}_i$ represents the specific knowledge from the $i$-th similar benchmark graph in $\mathcal{K}$.
-Compared to existing AutoGNNs, our method \textit{avoids any model training} on the unseen before giving promising designs, combining fine-grained literature and empirical insights for immediate model delivery.
+\textbf{Initial Model Suggestion.} By supplying contextual meta-knowledge of high similarities to the unseen graph $G^u$ from $\mathcal{K}$, we leverage LLM as a surrogate meta-controller to sample $N_s$ initial proposals $\{\theta_{ui}\}_{i=1}^{N_s}$ based on the approximated posterior, where $\mathcal{K}_i$ represents the specific knowledge from the $i$-th similar benchmark graph in $\mathcal{K}$: $ \theta_{ui} \leftarrow \mathcal{LLM}_{IMS}(\mathcal{F}(G^u, \bar{I}), \mathcal{K}_i). $.
+Compared to existing AutoGNNs, our method \textit{avoids any model training} on unseen data, delivering promising designs by combining fine-grained literature and empirical insights for immediate model deployment.

-\textbf{Knowledge-Driven Refinement.} To further optimize initial model proposals, we design a structured, knowledge-driven refinement strategy inspired by expert-like exploration and exploitation tradeoffs, which is illustrated in Appendix~\ref{sec:appendix_LGNAS}.
-Our local search strategy iteratively improves models using the constructed meta-knowledge of high similarities to the unseen from $\mathcal{K}$.
-This refinement process balances exploration (testing diverse configurations) and exploitation (focusing on high-potential candidates), leveraging prior knowledge in textual space to optimize model designs efficiently.
+\textbf{Knowledge-Driven Refinement.} To further optimize initial model proposals, we design a structured, knowledge-driven refinement strategy inspired by expert-like exploration-exploitation trade-offs, as illustrated in Figure~\ref{fig:pipeline}.
+Our local search strategy iteratively improves models using the constructed meta-knowledge of high similarities to the unseen from $\mathcal{K}$. \textit{(0) Re-Ranking:} Initial proposals $\{\theta_{ui}\}_{i=1}^{N_s}$ are re-ranked based on their validation performance, and the best-performing proposal $\theta_{u1}$ serves as the refinement starting point. \textit{(1) Controlled Exploration:} Configurations from other models in $\mathcal{K}$ are crossovered with $\theta_{u1}$ to generate $N_c$ new candidates. \textit{(2) Model Promotion Mechanism:} Candidates are ranked based on their retrieved performances on the benchmark dataset of $\mathcal{K}_1$, with the most promising candidate $\theta_{u}^{t'}$ advanced for further refinement at iteration $t$. \textit{(3) Directional Exploitation:} The LLM meta-controller $\mathcal{LLM}_{KDR}$ mutates $\theta_{u}^{t'}$ using user requirements, task descriptions, search space details, and previous training logs. \textit{(4) Evaluation and Update:} Each refined candidate $\theta_{u}^t$ is validated and added to the optimization trajectory $\Theta^T$.
+The best-performing model is updated as $\theta_{u}^*$.
+This refinement process balances exploration (testing diverse configurations) and exploitation (focusing on high-potential candidates), leveraging prior knowledge in the textual space to efficiently optimize model designs.